Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

-The Amazon Echo is mainly an at-home device so it doesn't need as many microphones to pick up your voice whereas the Echo Auto was designed for cars meaning it has to hear your commands in the loudest of settings.
+The Amazon Echo is mainly an at-home device, so it doesn't need as many microphones to pick up your voice.
+The Echo Auto was designed for cars, meaning it has to hear your commands in the loudest of settings.

-It's a fascinating idea, and the Echo Auto is one of the best ways to get Alexa in the 2nd or 3rd most spent location aka your car.
+It's a fascinating idea, and the Echo Auto is one of the best ways to get Alexa in the second or third most spent location, AKA your car.

 3.3" x 1.9" x 0.5" (85mm x 47mm x 13.28mm)

 Echo Auto uses smartphone's data plan + Alexa app for connectivity